 UH maintains a defined contribution retirement plan which covers employees meeting eligibility requirements.
 UH contributes an annually determined percentage of eligible employees' salaries to the employees' individual accounts.
 UH contributions are 100% vested to the employee immediately upon participation in the plan.
-Retirement expense for the years ended October 31, 2016 and 2015 was approximately \$55,000 and \$48,000, respectively.
+Retirement expense for the years ended October 31, 2017 and 2016 was approximately \$57,000 and \$55,000, respectively.

-10. Supplemental

-Disclosure of

-Cash Flow
+Cash Flow Information

-Information

-Actual amounts paid for interest and income taxes for the years ended October 31 are as follows:
+10. Supplemental Actual amounts paid for interest and income taxes for the years ended Disclosure of October 31 are as follows:

-2016 2015
+20 2016

 Interest paid \$ - \$ -

-Income taxes paid \$ \$ -
+Income taxes paid \$ - \$ -

-UTAH HUMANITIES Schedule of Expenditures of Federal Awards
+UTAH HUMANITIESSchedule of Expenditures of Federal Awards

-Year Ended October 31, 2016
+Years Ended October 31, 2017

-Federal Grantor/ Pass Through Grantor/Program Title Federal CFDA Number Contract Number Federal penditures National Foundation for the Arts and the Humanities Promotion of the Humanities Federal - State Partnership 45.129 SO50626-14 \$ 617,825
+Federal Grantor / Program Title Federal CFDA Number Contract Number Thi assed ough to ecipients al Federal enditures National Foundation for the Arts and the Humanities (NEH) Promotion of the Humanities Federal - State Partnership 45.129 SO-50626-14 \$ 51,332 \$ 671,390